crystalis-randomizer/crystalis-randomizer/README.md

 * [ ] Projectiles are sometimes rendered incorrectly.
 * [ ] Monster shuffling fails to populate levels as fully as it should be able to
-* [ ] Overflowed key items require dropping an item to get them to come back.
-      This shouldn't cause problems, but it's ugly.

 ## The Team